 One of the most important aspects of raising a child is deciding how to educate them.
 As parents, you want to choose the best school district, research programs and credentials.
 You want an education that will meet and exceed your child’s needs.
 If you are a divorced or separated parent, this decision still needs to be made together, but can obviously be complicated.

 In both Pennsylvania and New Jersey, most often parents have shared legal custodial rights to their children, meaning that they both have the equal decision making power over major life choices for their child.
 Education is one of those major choices.

-I often see parties come to me at The Law Office of Diana C. Schimmel, Equire, seeking help in getting the other party or the court to side with their educational choice.
+The firm often see parties come to a divorce attorney at Petrelli Previtera Schimmel, LLC, seeking help in getting the other party or the court to side with their educational choice.
 This could be the difference between public versus private school or school district versus school district.
 Ultimately, you want control over this decision and do not want a stranger (i.e. a judge) deciding for you.
 So, it is important to be prepared to back up your chosen school.
 Here are some tips to help:

 If you are struggling with an educational decision for your child and the other parent is adding to this fight, contact our office today for an initial consultation.
 We can help you in the context of family law and support the important custodial decision.